saifurehman428/Cluster-Analysis-Using-Different-Techniques/README.md

 ## Evaluation

 The performance of each clustering algorithm is evaluated by comparing the predicted cluster labels with the true labels.
-Common evaluation metrics used include:

-- Adjusted Rand Index (ARI)
-- Normalized Mutual Information (NMI)
-- Homogeneity, Completeness, and V-Measure
+The results show that the clusters made using Birch are close to the orignal clusters.

 ## Usage